Ways to Vote – Video

 NARRATOR (voice over):

-Did you know there are 4 different ways to vote in federal elections and by-elections?
+Did you know there are 4 different ways to vote?
 Choose the one that's convenient for you.

-To find out when and where to vote, check the voter information card that Elections Canada mails to all registered voters soon after the election is called.
+For the address and hours of your polling places, check your voter information card.
 Or go to elections.ca and type your postal code into our voter information service.

-- You can also vote in person at a local Elections Canada office.
+- You can also vote in person at any Elections Canada office across Canada.
 After the election is called, offices are open 7 days a week.
-Check elections.ca to find an office near you and to learn the deadline for voting this way.
+Check elections.ca to find an office near you.

-Go there to vote any day until 6 p.m. on the Tuesday before election day.
+Go there to vote any day until 6 p.m. on Tuesday, October 13.

 - You can also vote by mail.

 After the election is called, apply online at elections.ca.
 Don't wait!
-To vote this way, your application must reach us by 6 p.m. on the Tuesday before election day.
+To vote this way, your application must reach us by 6 p.m. on Tuesday, October 13.
 If you can't apply online, call Elections Canada.
 We'll be happy to help.